Sport Biomechanics

 Course content

-Our well-established Sport Biomechanics master's enables you to specialise in the physics of sport - the area of science concerned with the analysis of human movement.
+Our well-established MSc in Sport Biomechanics degree programme enables you to specialise in the physics of sport - the area of science concerned with the analysis of human movement.

-Through the measurement and simulation of movement, it facilitates a greater understanding of human performance in sporting and recreational activities.
+Through the measurement and simulation of movement, the degree facilitates a greater understanding of human performance in sporting and recreational activities.
 This understanding can then be used to improve performance and reduce injury risk.

-The programme contains cutting-edge content, ranging from experimental data collection and analysis techniques and equipment, through to the latest theoretical considerations and research problems.
+The programme contains cutting-edge content, ranging from experimental data collection, analysis techniques and equipment, through to the latest theoretical considerations and research problems.

-The programme culminates in an original research project wherein you will apply the knowledge and expertise you will gain from the taught modules to independently collect and analyse data to answer a research question.
+The programme culminates in an original research project, allowing you to apply the knowledge and expertise you have gained from the taught modules to independently collect and analyse data to answer a research question.

 Information for international students